box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/1-configure-slack.md

 ## Configure the Slack app slash command

-To associate files or folders in Box with the Slack channels, we can use Slack slash commands.
-This will allow any person in the channel to share content they own in Box with the rest of the channel through a manually input command.
+To provide every user in a Slack channel access to a file or folder in Box, we can use a Slack **"slash commands"**.
+A slash command will allow any person in the channel to share content they own in Box with the rest of the channel.

-Through this command, a channel member will be able to type `/boxadd [file / folder] [id]`, such as `boxadd file 1459732312`, into the channel to share the file / folder with the channel using Box groups and collaborations.
+Through this command, a channel member will be able to type `/boxadd [file / folder] [id]`, for example `boxadd file 1459732312`, into the channel to share the file / folder with every user in the channel.
+To do this, the file is automatically collaborated with the Box group of users that are in that channel.

 From the **Basic Information** tab of your application, under **Add features and functionality**, click on the button titled **Slash Commands**.

 In the page that comes up, click **Create New Command** and input the following:

-* Command: This is the command that a channel user will use to share a Box file / folder ID with the channel.
+* **Command**: This is the command that a channel user will use to share a Box file / folder ID with the channel.
 Use `/boxadd` for this quick start.
-* Request URL: The URL that is listening for and responding to slash commands in our Slack bot.
+* **Request URL**: The URL that is listening for and responding to slash commands in our Slack bot.
 In this quick start we use the same event URL that was used for the app event listener section above.
-* Short Description: A description of what the Slash command will do.
+* **Short Description**: A description of what the Slash command will do.
-* Usage Hint: Additional parameters that may be passed to the command.
+* **Usage Hint**: Additional parameters that may be passed to the command.
 In our case, that's the Box file / folder ID and type of content.

 <ImageFrame noborder center shadow>